ManishSreerangam/Batch-gradient-descent/README.md

 # MachineLearning_LinearRegression
-This file is a part of academic weekly programming task for the subject titled "Machine Learning"
+This file is a part of weekly programming task for the subject titled "Machine Learning"
+# tasks